mytooyo/board_datetime_picker/README.md

 ## Parameters

-In using `BoardDateTimeBuilder`, there are several parameters.
+In using `BoardDateTimeBuilder` or `showBoardDateTimePicker`, there are several parameters.
 Those without [required] are optional.

 |Parameter|Type|Description|